DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ### Upper pay range for teachers

-If you take on extra responsibilities, like being a head of department, you can be put onto a higher teacher pay scale.
+If you take on extra responsibilities, like being a head of department, you can be put onto the upper pay range for teachers.

 Teachers in this pay scale are important members of a school’s leadership team, and they often work closely with headteachers.